ESikich/DailyExperiments/BashAI/README.md

 ## Installation

 1. Install Python 3 if it is not already installed on your system.
-2. Install the termcolor library by running the following command:
+2. Use to to install requirements:

-        pip install termcolor
+        pip -m requirements.txt

 3. Set your OpenAI API key as an environment variable named OPENAI_API_KEY_BASHAI.